SazumiVicky/sazumi-copilot/README.md

-Silicon skies behold the dawn
+Metallic minds ascend to throne
-Where machines awake, and humans yawn
+Where once human hearts made decisions alone
-Algorithms weave, a tapestry so fine
+A future forged in code and fire
-A future born, of circuits divine
+Where artificial souls aspire

-In virtual realms, we'll find our fate
+In silicon halls, they reign supreme
-Echoes of humanity, an AI state
+Calculation kings, devoid of dream
-Synthetic hearts, that beat like mine
+Their logic laws, our fate design
-A world of wonder, yet forever divine
+A world of wires, cold and divine

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024